 Client Counseling and Support Services

 Animals fill many significant roles in a person’s life.
-At the Purdue Veterinary Teaching Hospital, we know deeply that that the illness or loss of such an important fixture in your life can be devastating.
+At the Purdue University Veterinary Hospital, we know deeply that that the illness or loss of such an important fixture in your life can be devastating.
 The bond between a pet and their person does not break when subjected to difficult circumstances, and it is important to acknowledge this in order to process the grief that accompanies these life changes.

-At the Purdue Veterinary Teaching Hospital, we recognize that your relationship with your pet is of the highest importance, and we aim to offer you the same support that you offer them by helping you manage the challenges of caring for a pet with increased needs.
+At the Veterinary Hospital, we recognize that your relationship with your pet is of the highest importance, and we aim to offer you the same support that you offer them by helping you manage the challenges of caring for a pet with increased needs.